 The journey began with a simple question: “What is leaf litter, and should I be adding it to my shrimp tank?”
 The more I delved into it, the more I realized that leaf litter was more than just dead leaves; it was a thriving ecosystem within itself.

 I faced challenges, of course.
-Finding the right type of leaves, treating them properly to ensure they were safeOpens in a new tab. for my shrimp, and even dealing with the initial mess they created in the tank.
+Finding the right type of leaves, treating them properly to ensure they were safe for my shrimp, and even dealing with the initial mess they created in the tank.
 But over time, I saw the transformation.
-The leaf litter became a self-sufficient foodOpens in a new tab. source, a hiding place, and even a tool to control water parameters.
+The leaf litter became a self-sufficient food source, a hiding place, and even a tool to control water parameters.

 Months turned into years, and the leaf litter became an integral part of my shrimp tanks.
 The shrimp were thriving, and the tanks looked more natural and alive.
 It wasn’t just about aesthetics; it was about creating a habitat that catered to the shrimp’s natural instincts and needs.